If you’re holding U.S. dollars, 2019 is the best year in a long time for harnessing your buying power abroad.

-The dollar’s current strength is creating amazing bargains in countries where property trades in the local currency.
-I call this temporary distortion a “currency discount,” and it’s a metric I watch closely.
+The dollar’s current strength is creating some amazing bargains in countries that trade properties in their local currency.
+I call this temporary distortion a “currency discount”… and, right now, we global property investors are enjoying some of the best currency discounts in decades.

 Currency: Brazilian real (BRL)